Law of the People's Republic of China on the Protection of Minors

 Schools shall register dropped out minor students that have not completed compulsory education and urge their return; and where urging a return fails, shall promptly report to the administrative departments for education in writing.

 Article 29: Schools shall show concern for and care for students and must not discriminate against students due to their family, physical, or psychological situation, their learning abilities, or other situations.
-Students are to provide care to students whose families have financial difficulties or who have physical and psychological impediments, and shall patiently educate students with irregular behavior or learning difficulties.
+They are to provide care to students whose families have financial difficulties or who have physical and psychological impediments, and shall patiently educate students with irregular behavior or learning difficulties.

 Schools shall cooperate with the relevant government departments to establish information archives on left-behind minor students and minor students with difficulties, and carry out efforts for care and support.